getamna/Sikuli-Runner/README.md

 1. Create Sikuli Sripts using the Sikuli IDE.
 You can clone this repo and open the sikuli jar-file.
 If it's your first time with Sikuli - use this [tutorial](http://doc.sikuli.org/tutorials/sliders/sliders.html) to get familiar with the language.
 Make sure to save your scripts in the provided `.sikuli` format

+2. Copy the screenshot.sikuli folder to your directory that contains all of your sikuli scripts

-2. In your Sikuli Script add the two lines at the start:
+3. In your Sikuli Script add the two lines at the start:

 ```python
 import screenshot